apple-oss-distributions/xnu/tools/lldbmacros/README.md

   6. If your function finds issue with the passed argument then you can `raise ArgumentError('error_message')` to notify the user.
 The framework will automatically catch this and show appropriate help using the function doc string.

+  7. Please use "##" for commenting your code.
+This is important because single "#" based strings may be mistakenly considered in `unifdef` program.

  Time for some code example?
 Try reading the code for function ShowTaskVmeHelper in memory.py.

 SPECIAL Note: Very often you will find yourself making changes to a file for some command/summary and would like to test it out in lldb.